hans/hans.github.com/_drafts/2018-06-08-conceptual-confusions-roadmaps.md

-# Conceptual confusions in AI safety: Implicit roadmaps
+# Conceptual confusions in AI safety: Our blindness to paradigmatic gaps

 I'm back from a brief workshop on technical issues in AI safety, organized by the [Open Philanthropy Project][13].
 The workshop brought together the [new class of AI Fellows][12] with researchers from industry labs, nonprofits, and academia to discuss actionable issues in AI safety.